Computing Representations for Lie Algebraic Networks: Technical Background

 in which $\vec{v}$ is the relative velocity of the observers.
 The transformation \eqref{eq:galBoost} is called a {\it Galilean boost}.
 The set of all Galilean boosts along with 3D rotations forms the homogeneous Galilean group denoted $\text{HG}(1,3)$.
 Einstein argued that \eqref{eq:galBoost} must be corrected by adding terms dependent on $||\vec{v}||_2/c$, in which $c$ is the speed of light and $||\vec{v}||_2$ is the $\ell_2$ norm of $\vec{v}$.
 The resulting coordinate transformation is called a {\it Lorentz boost}, and an example of its effect is shown in figure~\ref{fig:activationsBoost}.
 The set of 3D rotations along with Lorentz boosts is exactly the group $\SO(3,1)$.
 In the case of 2 spatial dimensions, the group is $\SO(2,1)$.
 Including spacetime translations along with the Lorentz group $\SO(n,1)$ gives the larger Poincar\'e group $\mathcal{P}_n$ with $n$ spatial dimensions.
 The Poincar\'e group $\mathcal{P}_3$ is the group of coordinate transformations between different observers in special relativity.

 Consider an object tracking task with input data consisting of a spacetime point cloud with $n$ dimensions of space and 1 of time, and corresponding outputs consisting of object class along with location and velocity vectors.
 A perfectly accurate object tracking model must respect the action of $\mathcal{P}_n$ on the input.
 That is, given the spacetime points in {\it any} observer's coordinate system, the perfect model must give the correct outputs {\it in that coordinate system}.
 Therefore the model should be $\mathcal{P}_n$-equivariant.
 For low velocities the symmetries of the homogeneous Galilean groups $\text{HG}(n,1)$ provide a good approximation to $\SO(n,1)$ symmetries, so Galilean-equivariance may be sufficient for some tasks.
-Unfortunately the representations of $\text{HG}(n,1)$ are not entirely understood \cite{de2006galilei, niederle2006construction, levy1971galilei}.
+Unfortunately the representations of $\text{HG}(n,1)$ are not entirely understood although progress continues on this important problem \citep{levy1971galilei, de2006galilei, niederle2006construction}.